 Declarations of project tasks can be found in

 poetry run poe tests_unit

 If you'd like to run the

-yapapi integration test suite locally then you'll need to install an additional set of dependencies separately by running:
+yapapi integration test suite locally then you'll need to install an additional set of dependencies separately.

 poetry install -E integration-tests